 Gaining and Adding Space to Your Home without a Major Renovation

 Have you ever thought to yourself that you like your home’s layout or the area, if only you had a little more space for that home office, craft room, or game room?
 Moving to a larger home doesn’t have to be the answer.
 More than likely, there is unused or ignored space in and around your home that just needs a little TLC.
-If you want to keep your home and add a little more space, consider finishing your attic or adding a sunroom to enhance your homes square footage.
+If you want to keep your home, and intend adding space to your home, consider finishing your attic or adding a sunroom to enhance your homes square footage.
 These types of renovations typically cost less than full additions or major home renovations, and still increase your home’s value.

 There is a lot to consider when you decide to finish your attic, the most important of which is making sure that it is structurally sound enough to handle what you are planning for the space.
 For example, your attic floor may be strong enough to handle being walked on and used for an art room, but not capable of holding a billiards table that weighs 750 lbs.
 If the game room is your dream, just be aware that the floor may need to be reinforced, adding significant cost.
 Get a professional opinion from a contractor, or a structural engineer to be certain you are able to achieve your plans for the space.